Comments On Torsion and MacDowell-Mansouri gravity: Introduction

-In the middle of the 70's MacDowell and Mansouri \cite{MacDowell-Mansouri}, proposed and action for general relativity, where instead of taking as the gauge group $SO(3,1)$ they considered $SO(4,1)\supset SO(3,1)$ (or $SO(3,2)$) (anti) de Sitter group.
-To obtain a dynamical theory it was necessary to break the symmetry explicitly from the action, obtaining the Palatini's action, the Euler class and the cosmological constant.
-Since then, some attempts have appeared trying to maintain the full symmetry of the gauge group.
-One of them was proposed by Stelle and West \cite{Stelle-West}, they introduced an auxiliary vector field $v$, which makes the action invariant under the full gauge group, but at some point the symmetry is broken by choosing a preferred direction on $v$.
-Another relatively new approach which maintained the full symmetry is due to Randono \cite{Mercuri-Randono}, there they consider a model with a multiplet of spinor fields and assume that there exists a preferred vacuum state where they are isotropic and homogeneous in space and time.
-This amounts to getting only two spectation values that are constant.
-These constants are related to the gravitational constant and the Immirzi parameter, and the action is reduced to the MacDowell-Mansouri action (MM).
-The $\theta$ term introduced by this formalism has a direct meaning when we consider vanishing torsion theories, it is related to the Barbero-Immirzi parameter \cite{Immirzi}.
-This approach, even when is very powerful, for example, in constructing consistent supersymmetric extensions \cite{Obregon-OrtegaCruz-Sabido}, shows us that the full symmetry gauge group must be broken, and even more, if we want to obtain the well known Immirzi parameter we have to consider zero torsion manifolds.

-As we can see the MM approach to gravity has the potential to give new insight in to some of the puzzles of quantum gravity.
-Is therefore the goal of this paper is to generalize the MM formulation.
-The work is arranged as follows, in Section II the notation is established.
-The gauge theory is presented in Section III.
-We present the action with torsion in Section IV.
-Finally Section V is devoted to conclusions and outlook.
+In the 70's MacDowell and Mansouri \cite{MacDowell-Mansouri}, proposed an action for general relativity, based on a $SO(4,1)$ or $SO(3,2)$ gauge group, depending on the sign of the cosmological constant.
+For a dynamical theory it was necessary to break the symmetry explicitly, {to obtain the HP action} plus the Euler class and the cosmological constant.
+Some attempts have been made trying to maintain the full symmetry of the gauge group {and obtain a dynamical theory}.
+One of them was proposed by Stelle and West \cite{Stelle-West}, {where} they introduced an auxiliary vector field $v$, which makes the action invariant under the full gauge group, but at some point the symmetry is broken by choosing a preferred direction of $v$. {A different approach that maintains the full symmetry was proposed by Mercuri and Randono \cite{merc_rand}.
+They start with a gauge theory for the de Sitter group and assume a preferred vacuum.
+This gives two spectation values that are related to the gravitational constant and the Immirzi parameter.
+Also, they show that the gauge theory action reduces to the MM action}. {In this construction when they consider} vanishing torsion, the Barbero-Immirzi parameter \cite{Immirzi} {is related to the $\theta$ term that appears in Yang-Mills theories}. {Although this approach, permits straightforward }supersymmetric extensions \cite{Obregon-OrtegaCruz-Sabido}, the full symmetry {of the} gauge group must be broken, and if we want to obtain the well known Immirzi parameter we have to consider zero torsion manifolds.
+Also by adding a Gauss-Bonnet term to AdS gravity\cite{olea} the authors prove that holographic quantities can be defined in the boundary of AdS and find that the regularized 4D action is the MM action.
+As we can see the MM approach to gravity has the potential to give new insight in to some of the puzzles of gravity. {The goal of this paper is to construct a theory inspired by MM gravity that includes torsion.}\\ The work is arranged as follows, in Section 2 we review MM gravity.
+We discuss our proposal motivated by the MM theory and present the action with torsion in Section 3.
+Finally, the last section is devoted to final remarks.